2ndlook – View From A Square Prism

 Ataturk’s Turkey

-Turkey – led by Mustafa Kemal Ataturk was reduced itself to ‘copycat’ attempt at Westernisation.
+Turkey – led by Mustafa Kemal Ataturk, reduced itself to ‘copycat’ attempt at Westernisation.
 After WW1, the victorious allied powers dismantled the Ottoman Empire.
 Turkey was reduced to a rump state.

 Mustafa Kemal Atatürk was ‘installed’ by Western powers.
 Thereafter, Turkey has lurched from crisis to another.
 Post WW2, it has mostly been ruled by military dictatorships.
 From an arbiter in Europe, it has become a supplicant, begging for entry into EU.
 Instead of the queue in China – it was beards in Turkey.
 Atatürk enforced a new dress code on the hapless Turks – and the traditional fez was banned.
 Stop wearing the fez or else …